pedroCarvalhoCintra/Pokedex/README.md

 # Pokedex

-Study project using [poke-api](https://pokeapi.co/) to build a simple pokedex.
+Simple project using [poke-api](https://pokeapi.co/) to build a pokedex.